httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 can protect one or more HTTP fields and there are additional considerations when `Digest` is included in this set.

-Since the `Digest` field is a hash of a resource representation, it explicitly depends on the `representation metadata` (eg. the values of `Content-Type`, `Content-Encoding` etc).
+Since digest fields are hashes of resource representations, they explicitly depend on the `representation metadata` (eg. the values of `Content-Type`, `Content-Encoding` etc).
 A signature that protects `Digest` but not other `representation metadata` can expose the communication to tampering.
 For example, an actor could manipulate the `Content-Type` field-value and cause a